 But what if we actually kept score?
-What if we ranked ourselves against other developed nations on the things that matter to everyday people—not military spending or GDP, but whether you can afford to see a doctor, whether your kid will outlive you, whether you can take time off when you have a baby?
+What if we ranked ourselves against other developed nations on the things that matter — not military spending or GDP, but whether you can afford to see a doctor, whether your kid will outlive you, whether you can take time off when you have a baby?

 | Rank | Country | Years |